 What is an Outdoor Condenser?

-In split systems, the outdoor condenser works along with an indoor component, like an air handler, to adjust the temperature in your home.
+In mini split systems, the outdoor condenser works along with an indoor component, like an air handler, to adjust the temperature in your home.
 The indoor unit extracts heat from the air, transferring that heat to the outdoor unit.
 The outdoor unit disposes of that excess heat into the outdoor air to keep your home cool.

 What parts make up an outdoor condenser?